-In October of 2021 supply chain constraints caused EWEB's smart meter installations to be reduced for Water and halted for Electric.
-As of March 25, 2024, AMI has been deployed to a total of nearly 78% of Water Utility customers, and nearly 83% of Electric Utility customers with an overall deployment rate of nearly 81%.
-EWEB expects to be finished with AMI installation for electric by August 2024 and for water by mid- to late-2025.
+Since October of 2021 supply chain constraints have caused EWEB's smart meter installations to be reduced for Water and halted for Electric.
+As of February 2023, AMI has been deployed to a total of 69% of Water Utility customers, and 66% of Electric Utility customers.
+EWEB continues to evaluate our meter population and monitor the market.
+Several new, less constrained smart meter models are being evaluated to overcome the supply chain issues that have limited our installation progress.